 Schroders' credit risk team monitored the counterparties and during the reference period a number of counterparties were removed from the approved list for all funds in line with our policy and compliance requirements.
 This meant that such counterparties were ineligible for use by the Fund in respect of any relevant investments from the date they were removed.

-What actions have been taken to meet the environmental and/or social characteristics during the reference period?
+What actions have been taken to attain the sustainable investment objective during the reference period?

-The actions taken during the reference period to meet the environmental and social characteristics promoted by the Fund were the following:
+The actions taken during the reference period to meet the sustainable investment objective by the Fund were the following: